mmm111mmm/RockLobster/README.md

 ========

 * Automatically fetches posts from your git repository
-* Page pagintion for index.html etc, and filtered paginationed (e.g 'tags_stories.2.html')
+* Page pagintion for index.html etc, and filtered pagination (e.g 'tags_stories.2.html')
 * Manipulate the posts and metdata using the Mustache templating language and plugins.
 * Automatically adds dates as the git commit date, unless 'date' metadata exists
 * Fuzzy date metadata matching in the posts (using jchronic)